Last Updated: March 2026

 This is the most important difference, and the one most travelers overlook.

 ETIAS / Schengen: You can stay a maximum of 90 days within any rolling 180-day period across all 30 ETIAS countries combined.
-This is a continuously rolling calculation — every day you spend inside the Schengen Area “uses” one of your 90 days, and each day takes 180 days to reset.
+This is a continuously rolling calculation â every day inside Schengen “uses” one of your 90 days, and each day takes 180 days to reset.

 4. Geographic Scope: One vs. Many Countries

+ESTA covers one country â the United States.
 ETIAS covers 30 countries with a single authorization.
-One application, one fee, and you can freely move between France, Spain, Italy, Germany, and 26 other European nations.
+One application, one fee, and you can move freely between France, Spain, Italy, Germany, and 26 other European nations.
+See the full list of ETIAS countries.

 5. Border Experience

-When ETIAS launches alongside the already-active Entry/Exit System (EES), European border control will actually be more automated than the US equivalent.
-EES uses self-service kiosks with fingerprint and facial recognition — similar to Global Entry in the US, but for everyone.
+When ETIAS launches alongside the already-active Entry/Exit System (EES), European border control will be more automated than the US equivalent.
+EES uses self-service kiosks with fingerprint and facial recognition â similar to Global Entry in the US, but for everyone.
+US border officers generally ask more questions than their European counterparts.

 Who Needs ETIAS, ESTA, or Both?